 I want to tell you a story.
 It's a Jewish story.
 Jacob was alone in a valley.
 And there he met a stranger.
 They started to fight.
 They fought and wrestled through a long, long night.
 But as dawn broke Jacob realised he could never defeat the stranger because the stranger was an angel.
 Or God.
 Or perhaps, all along, Jacob had simply been wrestling with himself.
 Sally Potter from The Tango Lesson

+After an unjust death, there's nothing to say.
+Nothing at all.
+As will become plain below.
 From the branch of an olive tree there hung a tiny chrysalis the colour of an emerald.
 Tomorrow it would be a butterfly, freed from its cocoon.
 The tree was happy to see his chrysalis grown but secretly he wanted to keep her for a few more years.
 So long as she remembers me.
 He'd shielded her from gusts, saved her from ants.
 But tomorrow she would leave to confront predators and poor weather alone.
 That night, a fire ravaged the forest and the chrysalis never became a butterfly.
 At dawn, the ashes cold, the tree stood still but his heart was charred, scarred by the flames, scarred by grief.
 Ever since then when a bird alights on the tree, the tree tells it all about the chrysalis that never woke up.
 He pictures her, wings spread, flitting across a clear blue sky, drunk on nectar and freedom.
 The discreet witness to our love stories.
 The Tree and the Chrysalis by Bachir Lazhar from Monsieur Lazhar

 Out of Ireland have we come, Great hatred, Little room, Maimed us at the start, I carry from my mother's womb, A fanatic heart.